techfolios/template-old/essays/Smart-Questions-Reflection.md

 ## Which Question was answered better?

 I believe that the smart question had the better response of the two.
-The first question recieved a response
+The first question recieved a response, but it was just a link to a users repository.
+I believe that if the question was a "smart question, then there would be a more indepth response that further explores the topic, where users can learn together.
+The second question recieved a very thoughtful, indepth response that teaches the asker about the topic, instead of just linking to a users repository that has a working example.